 Capacity sizing balances capital cost against renewable energy utilization and production targets.
 Oversizing reduces utilization and increases LCOH through higher capital charges.
 Undersizing wastes renewable energy through curtailment.

-System Integration and Balance of Plant
+System integration and balance of plant

 The electrolyzer stack represents only 15% of total installed cost.
-Balance-of-plant design determines overall system performance across four critical subsystems:
+Balance-of-plant design determines overall system performance across four critical subsystems.

 Water quality directly impacts stack longevity.
 Water treatment systems include: